 JF1562: How To Raise Capital From Private Investors Part 1 of 8 | Syndication School with Theo Hicks

-Were back with more syndication school episodes.
-Today we’re going to start talking about raising the money from private investors.
+We’re back with more real estate investing classes.
+Today, we’re going to start talking about raising money from private investors.
 You’ll need to get verbal commitments from investors so that you’ll know how much you can raise and what kind of properties you can buy.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!

 Best Ever Tweet:

 If I’m only capable of raising $50,000, then I’m not going to be looking at 100-unit deals.
-But if I’m capable of raising a couple million dollars, then that’s an entire different story.
+But, if I’m capable of raising a couple million dollars, then that’s an entirely different story.
 Plus, understanding how much money we can raise will help us set our 12-month goal.
-But more importantly, we need to know how much money we can raise to actually set investment criteria for the types of deals to look at.
+But, more importantly, we need to know how much money we can raise to actually set investment criteria for the types of deals to look at.

 This will be part one, where we will talk about the introduction to raising money.
 First, we’re gonna go over a task to gauge your mindset as it relates to raising money.
 Then you will learn how to overcome any fears or limiting beliefs you have about raising money, and then we’ll talk about why someone will even invest with you in the first place.

-And then lastly, do you think that after doing ten or more successfully syndicated deals your ongoing awareness of the importance of being trusted with investors’ capital will be magnified by ten times?
-Of course, the answer is yes, because they are actually helping you to achieve your financial goals by investing in the deal, so you want them to trust you, so they’ll keep coming back… But at the same time, not only do you want them to trust you so they keep coming back, but one of the main sources of new investors are going to be referrals.
-So if they trust you, then they are more likely to refer you to one of their friends, and that can start a domino effect, where you’ve go referrals from them, and then that person refers you to someone else, and you can eventually grow your investor database based solely on these referrals.
+And then, lastly, do you think that, after doing ten or more successfully syndicated deals, your ongoing awareness of the importance of being trusted with investors’ capital will be magnified by ten times?
+Of course, the answer is yes because they are actually helping you to achieve your financial goals by investing in the deal, so you want them to trust you so they’ll keep coming back… But at the same time, not only do you want them to trust you so they keep coming back but one of the main sources of new investors are going to be referrals.
+So if they trust you, then they are more likely to refer you to one of their friends, and that can start a domino effect where you’ve got referrals from them, and then that person refers you to someone else, and you can eventually grow your investor database based solely on these referrals.

 Overall, the purpose of that five-question sanity test was to let you know that it’s okay to be afraid, and it’s okay to have reservations, and we are going to talk about how to overcome that fear and reservations in this episode.

 So Joe initially started off by purchasing four single-family homes in about three years.
-His original goal was to make $10,000/month, and I believe with these four properties he had about $1,000/month coming in, cashflow.
-But the problem was that he couldn’t see a quick way to scale this single-family business to $10,000/month, because four properties generated a $1,000, so he would need 40 properties to generate $10,000/month… And he didn’t know how he would get there.
-He didn’t know how he would save up the down payments, mostly, for all those properties, let alone actually qualify for financing, since you’re only allowed to get up to ten of these residential loans.
+His original goal was to make $10,000/month, and I believe, with these four properties, he had about $1,000/month coming in, cashflow.
+But the problem was that he couldn’t see a quick way to scale this single-family business to $10,000/month, because four properties generated $1,000, so he would need 40 properties to generate $10,000/month… And he didn’t know how he would get there.
+He didn’t know how he would save up the down payments, mostly, for all those properties, let alone actually qualify for financing since you’re only allowed to get up to ten of these residential loans.

 At the same time, he was spending a lot more of his time managing these four properties than he would actually want to.
 And then, of course, only making $1,000/month, if you have one move-out or one large maintenance issue, then all that $1,000 goes away, and all that time and three years of energy was not necessarily wasted, but he was that much further away from his $10,000 goal.